Translate this page

-Individual Career Counseling - Students may request assistance in determining career direction through career counseling sessions with the academy career experience specialist which may include taking career assessments of interests and work values, examining skills and aptitudes, and identifying the outlook for specific careers/career opportunities.
+Individual Career Counseling - Students may request assistance in determining career direction through career counseling sessions with the academy career experience specialist or at their base school in the College and Career Center.
+These sessions may include taking career assessments of interests and work values, examining skills and aptitudes, and identifying the outlook for specific careers/career opportunities.

 Students may also participate in workshops, class activities and special events to learn and enhance job search, resume preparation, interview, and business etiquette skills.